IanESmith/static-website/Services/cdmp/metrics2.md

 });
 </script>
-Every month the team anonomously score how they feeling.
-The results are averaged and displayed here.
+Every month the team anonomously score how they feeling, from 1 to 5.
 The lower the number, the worse the team 'health' (which has a negative impact on quality).
+The results are averaged on this chart.